ClojureBridge/curriculum/outline/data_structures2.md

 ;=> ["Margaret Atwood" "Doris Lessing" "Ursula Le Guin" "Alice Munro"]
 ```

+Hint: First, create a function that returns the name when given a single person's map.

 ### EXERCISE: Modeling your classmates

 First, take the map you made about yourself.